 Why is Balance So Important?

 When I envisioned Finding Your Green, I thought primarily of women.
 Women think differently about life and love, about purpose and balance, differently from men.
-Throughout my working life I have seen this difference between how men and women see life.
+Throughout my working life, I have seen this difference between how men and women live life.

 Lord Byron said it best:

-“Man’s love is of man’s life a thing apart.
+“Man’s love is of man’s life is a thing apart.
 ‘Tis woman’s whole existence.”

 You might say I am in danger of ignoring the changes in our lives in the late 20th and early 21st centuries, but I do still believe that women who work and who want careers have more difficulty dealing with the struggles of home and family and personal life than men do.